-Settings for users who are changed in the editor can only be applied if the Runtime changeable data project property (General group) allows overwriting of user properties when writing Runtime files.
+In order for the settings for users that have been changed in the Editor to be applied in the Runtime, the Runtime changeable data project property (General group) must allow overwriting of user properties when writing Runtime files.

 Settings changed in Runtime can be applied using the Import Runtime files command (Runtime files toolbar) in the Editor.
 To do this, decompiling must be permitted in the Runtime changeable data property.
-This is the case if the checkbox in the Do not decompile column is not activated in the User Administration row.
+This is the case if the checkbox for User Administration has been deactivated in the Do not decompile column.